Grafikart/filemanager-element/README.md

 You want a simple file browser for your website, without the hassle of a front-end framework ?
 Here is a simple custom element for you.

-First register the custom element
+First register the custom element (the lang is infered from the html "lang" attribute)

 ```js
 import {FileManager} from 'filemanager-element'